armajid/HackerU/README.md

 # HackerU

-Lessons from hackers on hacking.
+Lessons from hackers on hacking and programming.

 ## Eric S. Raymond